Euro zone bond yields edge up on lockdown exit hopes

 "With the weekend newsflow not sending any fresh warning signals, the air for Bunds is getting thinner and 10-year bond yields should rise above -0.5%."

-Ten-year bond yields in Italy were also 1.5 bps higher, trading at 1.8%.

-While Moody's left Italy's ratings unchanged on Friday, DBRS Morningstar cut Italy's ratings trend to "negative" from "stable".
+Moody's ratings agency left Italy's ratings unchanged on Friday, but DBRS Morningstar cut Italy's ratings trend to "negative" from "stable".

 DBRS blamed considerable uncertainty over the economic repercussions stemming from the COVID-19 outbreak, adding that Italy's rating outlook remains weak.